 F=σ T 4

 where σ is the Stefan-Boltzmann constant, which is 5.67e-8 Wm-2K-4 (this is another way of writing 5.67 x 10-8; so 100 is 1e2, 1000 is 1e3, one million is 1e6, etc.), T is temperature of the object in °K, and so F has units of W/m2.
 If you multiply this by the surface area of an object, you get the total rate of energy given off by an object (remember that Watts are a measure of energy, Joules, per second).
-As you can see, the amount of energy emitted is very sensitive to the temperature, and that can be seen in Figure 4 if you think about the area beneath the curves of different color.
+As you can see, the amount of energy emitted is very sensitive to the temperature, and that can be seen in the figure above if you think about the area beneath the curves of different color.
 This sensitivity to temperature is very important in establishing the radiative equilibrium or balance of something like our planet — if you add more energy, that warms the planet, and then it emits more energy, which tends to oppose the warming effect of more energy added.
 Conversely, if you decrease the energy added, the planet cools and emits far less energy, which tends to minimize the cooling.
 This is a very important example of a negative feedback mechanism, one that works in opposition to some imposed change.
 The thermostat in your house is another good example of a negative feedback — it works to stabilize the temperature in your house, bringing it into radiative equilibrium.

 The version of the Stefan-Boltzmann law described above applies for an ideal blackbody object, but it can easily be adapted to describe all other objects by including something called the emissivity, as follows: